nielsenius/tilt-cursor-movement/README.md

 * MVC style may not be 100% right now.
 Efforts will be made to keep the logic in the model, the displays in the view, and the interactions in the controller.
 * Side-to-side movement is working, but up-and-down movement is not at this time.
 * Movement is still buggy.
 Finding the right threshold for movement will be trial and error, as will finding a good sampling rate for gyroscope data.
-* No user testing framework has been implemented.
-How long this takes will depend on how we are testing users.